-3. How can I check my application status?
+2. How can I check my application status?

-4. What are some of Baylor's traditions?
+6. What are some of Baylor's traditions?

 Read about all of our traditions.

-5. Tell me about Baylor's mascots.
+7. Tell me about Baylor's mascots.

 Baylor students are proud to be the Bears!
-Two real live sisters bears, Lady and Joy, live in the middle of campus in the Bill and Eva Williams Bear Habitat.
+Two sisters bears, Lady and Joy, live in the middle of campus in the Bill and Eva Williams Bear Habitat.
 Lady and Joy are North American black bears and are cared for in their Class C zoo by current students.
 To learn more about Lady and Joy, check out Baylor's Bear Program.

-7. Can students defer their enrollment at Baylor?
+8. Can students defer their enrollment at Baylor?

 Baylor University does not have a deferred enrollment policy.
-If you would like to attend Baylor in a future semester, simply cancel your acceptance and then complete a Re-Activation Form for the term you would like to begin classes.
+If you would like to attend Baylor in a future semester, simply cancel your acceptance and reapply for admission for the term you would like to begin classes.

-8. What types of financial aid am I eligible for as an international undergraduate student?
+9. What types of financial aid am I eligible for as an international undergraduate student?

-The following websites provide helpful information for international students seeking a higher education degree in the United States.
+Baylor offers limited financial assistance for first time international students.
+In addition, the following websites provide helpful information for international students seeking a higher education degree in the United States.